SherG/cool-iron/blog/covid-19-favelas.md

 Donations are distributed as "digital food baskets" - debit cards to purchase food and hygeine items.
 The General Electric (G.E.)
 Foundation in the United States is <a href="https://www.ge.com/news/press-releases/ge-foundation-covid-19-grant-helps-local-communities-in-brazil-fight-hunger" target="blank">among the donors</a> to the Gerando Falcões food initiative.

+Bravo to Vlad (pronounced "Vlagee").
 This is a wonderful use of social entrepreneurship and marketing.

 Would you please consider making a donation today?
 It takes just a few minutes to make a profound impact.

 Thank you.